 - CUNY Early Childhood Professional Development Institute—Strengthen the early childhood workforce and program quality by increasing number of uncertified early childhood teachers who receive training and support to obtain Pre-K certification

 - Room to Grow –Develop effective referral strategies for new Bronx location of a program that provides low-income families with infants with coaching, service referrals, and essential baby goods from just before the birth of their babies through age three.

 - Queens Community House—Develop behaviorally informed strategies to encourage over-age, under-credited students to obtain services and supports aimed at increasing school attendance and facilitating transition to post-secondary education and employment.

-If you work for a non-profit organization in NYC, join the Behavioral Design Center for a workshop on March 20, 2019: Motivating Civic Engagement: Behavioral Science for Activists
+If you work for a non-profit organization in NYC, join the Behavioral Design Center for a workshop on May 20, 2019: Behavioral Science for Practitioners: Communications Workshop

 We’re accepting more requests for assistance from non-profits interested in applying behavioral insights to existing or new programs.
 If you work for a non-profit in NYC and have a problem you’d like to solve, you can find more information here.

 The Behavioral Design Center also offers weekly office hours to New York City non-profits interested in getting 1:1 applied behavioral science advice.
 Sign up for an office hour here.

 We’re eager to work with non-profit organizations to apply a behavioral lens to program and service design.
 Through the Behavioral Design Center, we hope to spread these behavioral insights farther and help more New Yorkers benefit from beneficial programs.